wforest/sd-ecs/readme.md

 == Installation ==

-1. Install Sulli Digital Events Calendar Shortcode Plugin from the WordPress.org repository or by uploading sulli-digital-ecs folder to the /wp-content/plugins directory.
+1. Install Sulli Digital Events Calendar Shortcode Plugin by uploading sulli-digital-ecs folder to the /wp-content/plugins directory.
 You must also install The Event Calendar Plugin by Modern Tribe and add your events to the calendar.

 2. Activate the plugin through the Plugins menu in WordPress